Tracking and Mapping in Medical Computer Vision: A Review: Datasets

-In summarizing real tissue datasets, we include works that focus on surgical tissue and organs, both \invivo{} and \exvivo{}.
-Beginning with tissue tracking and deformable mapping datasets,~\citet{maier-heinCrowdtruthValidationNew2015} introduce crowd-sourcing to labelling endoscopic data (users use software to select points), and release a methodology for generating validation sets.
-Alongside the methodology, they release a set of one hundred annotated stereo pairs. \citet{yeOnlineTrackingRetargeting2016} also release a dataset for evaluating tracking in endoscopy with data generated via having users label bounding boxes of tracked regions throughout a video clip.
-SuPer~\citep{liSuperSurgicalPerception2020} and SurgT~\citep{cartuchoSurgTChallengeBenchmark2024} perform a similar labelling procedure for tissue in stereo endoscopy.
-Later, Semantic SuPer instead uses green pins to mark the tissue surface~\citep{linSemanticSuPerSemanticawareSurgical2023} rather than requiring user labelling.
-With Surgical Tattoos in Infrared (STIR),~\citet{schmidtSTIRSurgicalTattoos2023} introduce a dataset for evaluating tissue tracking and SLAM methods.
+In summarizing real tissue datasets, we include work that focuses on surgical tissue and organs, both \invivo{} and \exvivo{}.
+Beginning with tissue tracking and deformable mapping datasets,~\citet{maier-heinCrowdtruthValidationNew2015} introduce crowdsourcing to address labelling of endoscopic data in which users track salient points and label them using software.
+The authors release a methodology for generating validation sets.
+Alongside the methodology, they release a set of one hundred annotated stereo pairs. \citet{yeOnlineTrackingRetargeting2016} also release a dataset for evaluating tracking in endoscopy with data generated via user labelling, where users label the bounding boxes of tracked regions throughout a video clip.
+SuPer~\citep{liSuperSurgicalPerception2020} and SurgT~\citep{cartuchoSurgTChallengeBenchmark2024} perform a similar user labelling procedure for tissue in stereo endoscopy.
+Later, Semantic SuPer~\citep{linSemanticSuPerSemanticawareSurgical2023} uses green pins to mark the tissue surface rather than requiring user labelling.
+With Surgical Tattoos in Infrared (STIR),~\citet{schmidtSTIRSurgicalTattoos2023} introduce a dataset for evaluating tissue tracking, SLAM, and reconstruction methods.
 It comprises labeled points in infrared and stereo video clips, with the benefit being that it neither requires software labelling, nor visible markers that can affect algorithm evaluation.

 For pose estimation and depth mapping in the gastrointestinal tract, EndoSLAM~\citep{ozyorukEndoSLAMDatasetUnsupervised2021} provides a rigid dataset with video from many different capsule cameras and endoscopes.
 The ground truth is obtained as point clouds generated from a 3D scanner that are aligned to the camera frame with ICP. \Exvivo{} sequences are acquired by attaching tissue to a foam scaffold.
 Fig.~\ref{fig:ozyoruk2021} demonstrates their collection methodology.
-They provide a synthetic dataset as well.
+They provide a separate synthetic dataset as well.